 The enormous marina oozes opulence as you weave your way through the Nautical Club and observe the gin palaces on display alongside the town’s promenade.
 In stark contrast next door the fisherman moor up their rigs ready to off-load their daily catch in preparation for the fish market.
 Between 5pm and 5.30pm every night, it’s worth heading into town to watch their antics and get a real cultural feel for Dénia’s working personality.
 Serenaded by parakeets that fly between the palm trees that line the coastal road you can also admire the mastering of the Balearic ferry coming into to dock at 3.30pm each day.
 A walk around to the breakwater behind the ferry terminal, rewards you with gorgeous views as you look back to the town’s skyline – particularly beautiful as the sun sets.

-Various new 2 bedroom penthouse apartments available in this modern complex which is currently under construction near Denia town, Port and beaches.
+Various new 2 bedroom ground floor apartments available in this modern complex which is currently under construction near Denia town, Port and beaches.
 These apartments are bright and airy and benefit from communal pool, gardens and gymnasium.
 As well as ...
 (Read More)

 There is nothing more authentic than a local market, where you rub shoulders with residents going about their daily lives.
 The feel, smell and look of the markets with their vibrant colours and regional fare on display tempts your taste buds.
 Dénia has two weekly markets; Monday morning’s market is all about clothes, shoes and accessories located at the western edge of the town at Mercadillo.
 And Friday morning is all about the fruit and veg stalls which is just two blocks away from Dénia’s shopping area – Marcos de Campo.

 At the top end of the Friday market area, there is also an indoor market, which is well worth a look.
 With meats, fish and some vegetables too, this is a permanent market area and is great to wander around.